Jamazi4/bimcat/notes.md

 this is done, start with starred and guests amount graphically

+### --08-06-2025--

+New notes file - this one will be dedicated to the 'cat' part of application.
+Since it's a somewhat working system already I will start working on node edior notes for that are in the 'node-notes.md'

 ### Current task list

 [x]sort out the navigation to library and/or component from composite